hemanthmathengineer/hemanthkumar3461/README.md

 ### Hi Coders!!!
-This is Hemanth, an aspiring SDET professional 👋
+This is Hemanth, an aspiring DATA professional 👋

 - 🔭 I’m currently working on softwares
-- 🌱 I’m currently Testing softwares
+- 🌱 I’m currently learning data skills
-- 👯 I’m looking to collaborate with cloud developer communities
+- 👯 I’m looking to collaborate with programming and cloud developer communities
 - 🤔 I’m looking for help with logic building
-- 💬 Ask me about cloud and programming
+- 💬 Ask me about programming and cloud
 - 📫 Reach me at my linkedin

 <br>